-A study published in the June 05, 2014 issue of Nature magazine indicates that sensory nerve-driven interleukin-(IL)-23 production by dermal dendritic cells (DDCs) contributes to psoriasis-like inflammation.
+A study published in the June 05, 2014 issue of Nature magazine indicates that sensory nerves driving interleukin-23 (IL-23) production by dermal dendritic cells (DDCs) may contribute to psoriasis-like inflammation.
 These findings may represent a breakthrough in psoriasis research and the understanding of the pathogenesis of this skin disease.

 The IL-23→IL-17 axis plays a major role in the development and progression of several inflammatory diseases, including psoriasis.